vislyhq/visly-state/website/docs/mutations.md

 }
 ```

-As you can see above we have changed our mutation to take a second parameter which is the argument we want to pass to the mutation.
+As you can see above, we've changed our mutation to take a second parameter, which is the argument we want to pass to the mutation.
 Mutations can take however any arguments you wish, as long as they are all listed after the first state parameter.